shash7/lightgrid/README.md

 You can also offset a div to leave space on the left side.
 To do that, use 'offset-yourValue' as a class name.
 Eg: div class='col-6 offset-2'

+Adding .limit to .row class will limit the max width of .row to 1440px.

 For more information, refer to the index.html provided in the repo.
 <<<<<<< HEAD